neuroforgede/swarmgate/README.md

 This projects uses Node.js and Express for the server, along with the dockerode (and docker-modem) library to interact with Docker.

+Note: This is ALPHA software.
+Please don't use this for separating swarms into tenants and then giving people you can't trust access.
+In it's current form it is mostly a guard against devs shooting the whole cluster in the foot by accident.
+We are working on the security side of things, though.
+See [this issue](https://github.com/neuroforgede/swarmgate/issues/1) for more information.

 ```mermaid
 sequenceDiagram
     participant User as Tenant User